 Why did Nepal not become a part of the Indian union after India gained independence in 1947?

 Upon, India’s independence in 1947, it was decided by the Government of Nepal not to join the Indian union as it had a cultural identity of its own and sought to continue its tradition of independence since ancient times.
-Moreover, the Indian respected Nepal’s sovereignty in the spirit of mutual cooperation and that criticism from the international community for what would be seen as the annexation of Nepal would be disastrous to the newly-independent nation.
+Moreover, India respected Nepal’s sovereignty in the spirit of cooperation and that criticism from the international community for what would be seen as the annexation of Nepal would be disastrous to the newly-independent nation.

 What assistance does India provide for Nepal?

-India on Monday extended a financial aid of 1.6 billion Nepalese rupees to Nepal to help 50,000 people in Nuwakot and Gorkha districts rebuild their houses damaged in the devastating earthquake in 2015.
+India extended a financial aid of 1.6 billion Nepalese rupees to Nepal to help 50,000 people in Nuwakot and Gorkha districts rebuild their houses damaged in the devastating earthquake in 2015.
 India has so far granted Nepal a total of Rs 4.5 billion Nepalese rupees under the housing reconstruction projects.